anotherhadi/TheBashMenu/README.md

 ### How it works:
 Press the up or down keys to navigate on the menu and press enter to validate.
 To add a line, find the comment in the display function, it indicates the correct way to do it.
+-> Work on MacOs, Kali Linux, tell me if you have some issues with another os.

 ### Install:
 ```bash